djey47/cool-updown-nxt/api/README.md

 To run as a service, PM2 is strongly recommended.
 See https://pm2.keymetrics.io for details.

+## HOSTED WEB UI

+The integrated web application is available under the `/ui/` path.

+For more information, please refer to its own documentation, located under the `<root>/web` path.

 ## API usage

 ### GET / (home)